Margaret Anne Florence

-Margaret Anne Florence is an actress, singer, and model based in New York City.
+Margaret Anne Florence (born December 8, 1978) is an actress, singer, and model based in New York City.
 Margaret Anne has been featured in major motion pictures, television, independent films, and on the New York stage.
 She frequently appears in national and international television commercials and print advertisements.

 Early life

 Florence was born and raised in Charleston, South Carolina.
 She was a member of a local theater company called The Charleston Youth Company.

 Florence received a Masters in Music Theatre Performance, cum laude, from New York University and a B.A. in Music/Classical Voice, cum laude, from the College of Charleston.
 She received the Bishop Robert Smith Award, the highest undergraduate honor at the College of Charleston.
 In 2009, Florence was honored with the College of Charleston's Young Alumna of the Year Award.

 Films

 The Mighty Macs and The One

 Florence co-starred as Rosemary Keenan, alongside Carla Gugino and Ellen Burstyn, in The Mighty Macs, released nationwide on October 21, 2011 and based on the true story of Basketball Hall of Fame coach Cathy Rush, who led Immaculata University to the 1972 National Women's Collegiate Championship.
 In 2010, The Mighty Macs won both the Best Feature and Audience Award at the John Paul II International Film Festival in Miami, and was an Official Selection at the Heartland Film Festival and two other independent film festivals.
 She can be seen in the movie's official trailer, which was released in September 2009.